Dirtbagging and Climbing in Leonidio, Greece

 Getting around

 If you plan to climb in Leonidio, it’s ideal to have a car.
 Sure, it is possible to get to Leonidio without one.
-But once here, you are limited in terms of where you can climb, the sectors being scattered on the valley.
-You can reach some sectors by foot, but others do require a car to get to.
+But once here, you are limited in terms of where you can climb, as many sectors are scattered on the valley.
+You can reach some sectors by foot from town, but others do require a car to get to.

 Budget